deepsense-ai/seahorse-workflow-executor/docs/operations/read_dataframe.md

 (by index, by name or by inferred type) using ``column selector``.
 When categorizing a non-string column all values will be cast to strings and trimmed first.

+Vector column type is not supported in reading DataFrame from JSON file.
+Vector columns in JSON file will be treated as String columns.

 **Since**: Seahorse 0.4.0